Emilie Corbille of Daltonsbusiness answers key questions about how to buy a business and why it can be better than starting one from scratch

 Where can I find out about available businesses?

-Word of mouth, local and national newspapers, trade press – obviously, I'm going to say Daltons Weekly.
-Our website www.daltonsbusiness.com offers the UK's largest database of businesses for sale – 30,000 in almost every sector imaginable.
+Word of mouth, local and national newspapers, trade press - obviously, I'm going to say Daltons Weekly and our website www.daltonsbusiness.com.

 How important is due diligence?